ChampionZA/LoadsheddingNotifier/README.md

 ## Disclaimer!

-This program was writen with regards to my own person situation and your setup and/or experience may differ if you choose to use this project for yourself
+This program was writen with regards to my own person situation in mind and your setup and/or experience may differ if you choose to use this project for yourself

 ## Concerning Windows Users:

-As you can see from the contents of the repository there is a version of the program for windows.
-This has not been completed as it still contains bugs and is probably not going to work if you try and use it.
+As you can see from the contents of the repository there is a version of the program for **Windows** that I am working on that will shutdown your computer before the power goes out.
+This has not been completed as it still contains bugs and is probably not going to work if you try and use it. __So don't__

 `This should be seen as code text`